Pushpa Narayan

-Pushpa Narayan is a Malaysian entrepreneur, actress, model and of Malaysian Indian origin, who achieved popularity through her roles in several TV shows.
-Narayan has acted in Malay and Tamil language dramas and movies.
+Pushpa Narayan is a Malaysian model, actress, host, influencer, and entrepreneur of Indian descent.
+She first gained prominence as the first runner-up in both Dewi Remaja 2002/2003 and Miss Universe Malaysia 2004.
+Narayan has since established a versatile acting career, appearing in numerous television series, dramas, and feature films.
+Additionally, she is an accomplished television host, working across both Malay- and Tamil-language productions.

 Career

 She became famous after placing second at the 2002 Dewi Remaja.
 She later joined Miss Malaysia Universe 2004 and placed second to the actual winner, Andrea Fonseka.
 She also won the Miss Love & Lace Photogenic and Miss Health and Beauty subsidiary awards during the pageant.
 She then branched into acting and find success in local entertainment industry.
 In 2005 she also worked in a Pakistani drama Masuri.